07 May 2020

 An artificial lawn can provide a wide array of benefits, but consist of a variety of components in order to provide a perfect, evergreen landscape.
 If you’ve been considering switching out your natural lawn with artificial grass turf, you may have found yourself a little overwhelmed with the different parts of synthetic grass to consider.

-With the assortment of artificial grass available, we at Echoing Green believe that in order to make the best choice for your home or commercial landscape, you need to understand what each of the main components of artificial grass are, and what they do.
-We’ve compiled this handy guide to help you learn the various parts that comprise synthetic grass turf, along with how they affect the texture and feel of an artificial lawn so that you can make the right choice for your landscape!
+With the assortment of artificial grass in Toronto available, we at Echoing Green believe that in order to make the best choice for your home or commercial landscape, you need to understand what each of the main components of artificial grass are, and what they do.
+We’ve compiled this handy guide to help you learn the various parts that comprise synthetic grass turf, along with how they affect the texture and feel of an artificial lawn so that you can make the right choice for your landscape with artificial grass installation.

 5 Components of Artificial Grass